-- 1. Seek needed trail segments from willing sellers at fair market value, by donation, or through the regulatory process pursuant to Policy C-PA-2; - 2.
-Locate the trail along or as close to the shoreline as feasible; - 3.
-Incorporate a "braided trail" concept, if necessary, in which there are separate routes for different non-motorized users; - 4.
-Make the trail continuous and link it to other public trail systems; - 5.
-Where not feasible to locate the trail along the shoreline due to natural landforms, sensitive natural resources, or agricultural operations, locate inland bypass segments as close to the shoreline as possible;
+- Seek needed trail segments from willing sellers at fair market value, by donation, or through the regulatory process, including pursuant to Policy C-PA-2; - 2.
+Locate the trail segments along or as close to the shoreline as feasible; - 3.
+Incorporate a "braided trail" concept, if necessary, in which there are separate routes for different non-motorized users;

-- 6. Consider use of an inland bypass trail, including braided trail segments where opportunities exist to create them, that assures a continuous coastal trail in the short-term, while providing for potential realignment to better locations as conditions change in the future.
-Seek opportunities over time to move such segments closer to the coastline where willing landowners agree; - 7.
-Wherever possible, avoid locating the trail along roads with motorized vehicle traffic.
-If it is necessary to site the trail along roads, provide for separation of the trail from traffic.
+- 4. Make the trail continuous and link it to other public trail systems; - 5.
+Where not feasible to locate the trail along the shoreline due to natural landforms, sensitive natural resources, or agricultural operations, locate inland bypass segments as close to the shoreline as possible; - 6.
+Consider use of an inland bypass trail, including braided trail segments where opportunities exist to create them, that assures a continuous coastal trail in the short-term, while providing for potential realignment to better locations as conditions change in the future.
+Seek opportunities over time to move such segments closer to the eoastline shoreline, including where willing landowners agree; - 7.
+Wherever possible, avoid locating the trail segments along roads with motorized vehicle traffic.
+If it is necessary to site the trail segments along such roads, provide for separation of the trail from traffic as much as possible.

-[Adapted from Unit II Recreation and Visitor-Serving Facilities Policy 4, p.
-52, and Malibu LCP Policy 2.57]
+[Adapted from Unit II Recreation and Visitor Serving Facilities Policy 4, p.
+52, and Malibu LCP Policy 2.571